In This Article

 - Jailbreak/root detection: Has the device been tampered with in ways that bypass built-in security?

-- Threat level: When integrated with Defender for Endpoint, Intune can assess the device's active threat level and block access when risk is elevated.
+- Threat level: When integrated with Microsoft Defender for Endpoint, Intune can read the device's active threat level and block access when risk is elevated.

 What makes this powerful for financial institutions: every compliance check generates an auditable record.
-When an NCUA examiner asks how you manage endpoints, you can pull a report showing encryption status, OS versions, and compliance rates across your entire fleet.
+When an NCUA examiner asks how you manage endpoints, you can pull a report showing encryption status, operating system versions, and compliance rates across your entire fleet.

 How Does Your Endpoint Security Stack Up?